 Meanwhile, the number of people working in gig economies has been increasing — a trend that predates the pandemic.
 Gig work often supplements other jobs, blurring the distinction between working and nonworking hours and yielding longer hours still.

-Patricia King, the general secretary of the Irish Congress of Trade Unions, : “Workers essentially have the right to . . . refrain from working in electronic communications outside of the normal working hours.
+Patricia King, the general secretary of the Irish Congress of Trade Unions, told the IPS Journal: “Workers essentially have the right to . . . refrain from working in electronic communications outside of the normal working hours.
 The pandemic highlighted that there certainly were circumstances that could be exploited or manipulated.
 People were expected to work past their normal working hours without receiving any compensation for it.”

 Along with calculating the impact of long workdays on rates of stroke and heart disease, the joint UN report also looked at their contribution to alcohol consumption, depression and even lung cancer.
 There was no evidence that rates of risky drinking, or drinking that may lead to alcohol abuse, went up.
-Data are still being compiled to study the effect of long hours on , though one study reported that there was a possible association of long workweeks with the risk of an onset of depressive symptoms.
-Not surprisingly, jobs that expose workers to carcinogens, such as the could prove more dangerous the longer the workers are exposed.
+Data are still being compiled to study the effect of long hours on depression, though one study reported that there was a possible association of long workweeks with the risk of an onset of depressive symptoms.
+Not surprisingly, jobs that expose workers to carcinogens, such as the fumes that are inhaled by welders, could prove more dangerous the longer the workers are exposed.

 All told, working long hours accounts for about a third of work-related disease.
 That makes managing work hours important as companies transition from working at home to in-person settings.
 New York City, the epicenter of the Covid-19 virus for several months in 2020, has now officially reopened, as the UN headquarters there will fully reopen on July 6.